graphql-markdown/graphql-markdown/CONTRIBUTING.md

 When you are ready, you should then run the full checks with `earthly +all`.

-> Note that `earthly +all` will be automatically triggered when pushing local code to the remote repository.
+> Note that `yarn lint` and `yarn test` will be automatically triggered when commiting code, and `earthly +all` will be automatically triggered when pushing local code to the remote repository.

 ### Commiting changes